Buildstarted/buildstarted.com/_posts/2010-08-03-building-a-photo-uploading-website.md

 db.SaveChanges();
 </code></pre>

-<p>So here we have a basic Photo Model that we're going to use to bind our Views with.
-In addition we have an Entity Framework database with which we can do our testing all without creating a database.</p>
+So here we have a basic Photo Model that we're going to use to bind our Views with.
+In addition we have an Entity Framework database with which we can do our testing all without creating a database.

-<p>In my next post we'll look at integrating this with the Controller &amp; View</p>
+In my next post we'll look at integrating this with the Controller &amp; View

-<h3>- Ben</h3>
+###- Ben